Patrick Langlois

-Patrick Langlois (born October 28, 1999) is an American professional soccer player who plays for USL League One club Portland Hearts of Pine as a midfielder.
+Patrick Langlois (born October 28, 1999) is an American professional soccer player who plays as a defender and midfielder for USL League One club Corpus Christi FC.

 Club career

 Newcastle Jets

-Langlois was born in San Diego, but raised in Australia and began his career in the academy of Newcastle Jets.
+Langlois was born in San Diego, but raised in Newcastle, New South Wales, Australia and began his career in the academy of Newcastle Jets.
 On April 20, 2019, Langlois made his first senior professional appearance coming on as a substitute for Newcastle Jets FC in a 6–1 win over Brisbane Roar.
-He made eight total appearances for the Jets across two seasons before departing in 2021.
+He made eight senior appearances for the Jets across two seasons before departing in 2021.

 Hume City

 Langlois joined Hume City FC in 2021, appearing in eight matches for the National Premier Leagues Victoria side.

 South Melbourne

 After one season with Hume City, Langlois joined South Melbourne FC, also in National Premier Leagues Victoria for the 2022 season.
 He spent two seasons with Hellas, scoring 18 goals.

 Northern Colorado Hailstorm

 Langlois returned to the United States and joined USL League One side Northern Colorado Hailstorm on January 11, 2024.
 Hailstorm FC left League One following the 2024 season.